samirhinojosa/samirhinojosa/README.md

 As part of my experience, I’ve worked in different roles such as Software Developer, Tester, Business and System Analyst, Product Owner and Digital Transformation Consultant.

-Currently, I became Data Scientist taking advantage of my experience.
+Currently, I became Data Scientist taking advantage of my experience

 ## Find me on:
 <div id="badges" >